 If you would like to follow up on a complaint or grievance this document may help you with frequently asked questions.

 MacKillop Catholic College has a responsibility to act wisely, with justice and compassion, maintaining the dignity and equality of all in our community.
-The College has both a desire and a responsibility to ensure that high standards of conduct are maintained by staff and students at all times, and that grievances are managed and resolved fairly, efficiently, promptly and in accordance with relative legislation and The Tasmanian Catholic Education Commission (TCEC) Grievance Policy.
+The College has both a desire and a responsibility to ensure that high standards of conduct are maintained by staff and students at all times, and those grievances are managed and resolved fairly, efficiently, promptly and in accordance with relative legislation and The Tasmanian Catholic Education Commission (TCEC) School Grievance Policy.

 At MacKillop Catholic College, we are committed to providing a pleasant work environment for all employees and students.
 We acknowledge, however, that employees, parents/guardians and students may sometimes feel aggrieved because something that has happened, or is happening, in the working or learning environment at the College appears to be discriminatory or to constitute harassment or bullying.
 A staff member, parent/guardian or students may complain about behaviour, an act or omission by other staff or student or any decision that he or she considers to be discriminatory or to constitute harassment or bullying.
 A grievance/complaint may be made about a person, system or procedure.